ViralTexts/gtr-clusters/clusters/18430908-sn98060050-EloquentExtract.md

 <table style="width: 100%;"><tr><td style="width: 50%">

-hall it bo when we
+all it bo when we
 are gone.
 The heavens will be bright over
 our graves as they are now around onr path
 the world will have the same attraction for